pbissonho/koin.dart/website/docs/start/getting-started/koin-components.md

 #### Bootstrapping

 > `KoinComponent` interface is also used to help you bootstrap an application from outside of Koin.
-Also, you can bring  `KoinComponent` feature by extension functions directly on some target classes (i.e: Activity, Fragment have KoinComponent feature in Android).
+Also, you can bring  `KoinComponent` feature by extension functions directly on some target classes.
+The koin_flutter pachage use extensions to provide the Koin API for Flutter Widgets.

 ## Bridge with Koin instance